-- Tap on the Edit Profile button located on the lower right corner of the banner pic.
+- Tap on the Edit Profile button located in the lower right corner of the banner pic.

-- Under Name, type in the name that you want displayed on your Twitter account.
+- Under Name, type in the name that you want to be displayed on your Twitter account.

 - Tap on Save in the upper right corner of the screen.

-- The changes that you have made should now have been applied.
+- The changes that you made should now have been applied.